 Mifepristone blocks the hormone needed for a pregnancy to grow.

-Yes, you can use misoprostol safely at home.
-When you take misoprostol pills, try to make sure that you’re in an area (like your home) where you have privacy and can lay down for a few hours after you take the pills.
+Yes, you can safely use misoprostol at home.
+When you take the misoprostol pills, try to make sure that you’re in a space (like your home) where you have privacy and can lay down for a few hours after you take the pills.
 Having someone with you who can look after you and bring you hot tea or something to eat can be very helpful.

 Do not eat or drink anything for 30 minutes while you allow the misoprostol to dissolve.
 After 30 minutes have passed, you can drink water to swallow the remnants of the pills and, in general, as much water as you need to feel hydrated.